mlinquan/vue-awesome-countdown/docs/README.md

   details: The error between the whole process and the expected end time is only 1-3 milliseconds.
 - title: Lightweight
   details: Gzip compression is less than 2 kb.
-footer: MIT Licensed | Copyright © 2018-present Lin Quan
+footer: MIT Licensed | Copyright © 2018-present Lin Quan | Powered by Vuepress
 ---
 <template>
 <ClientOnly>